Murli Deora: Personal life

 Murli Deora was married at a young age to Hema Deora, a lady from his own community and similar social background, in a match arranged by their families in the usual Indian way.
-Their lifelong marriage was blessed with two sons.
+They had two sons.

 One of their sons, Milind Murli Deora, followed his father into politics and was Lok Sabha member from Mumbai.
 He is married to Pooja Deora, daughter of Manmohan Shetty, founder of Adlabs, a prominent media and entertainment firm.

 The couple's other son, Mukul Deora, is married to Nitasha Deora.
-Born a member of the Thapar business family, Pooja Deora is the daughter of Vikram Thapar and great-granddaughter of Karam Chand Thapar.
+Born a member of the Thapar business family, Nitasha Deora is the daughter of Vikram Thapar and great-granddaughter of Karam Chand Thapar.

 Death and tributes

 After Deora's death, both houses of Parliament were adjourned on the first day of the winter session as a mark of respect for him, as well as other members who had died.

 Tributes came in regardless of party lines, with Prime Minister Narendra Modi expressing his sadness and describing Deora as "a dedicated leader," whose "warm nature made him popular across party lines."

 Finance Minister Arun Jaitley penned a front-page tribute to Deora in The Times of India, calling him "extremely helpful" and someone whose "strength lay in the fact that he never criticized even those he did not like".